NEMSLinux/nems-docs/docs/check_commands/check_truepool.rst

 | |check_truepool|  |
 +-------------------+

+**Regrettably, TruePool shut down in 2022.
+However, leaving this here for now since this check command can be adapted and used with other Chia pool servers.**

 `TruePool.io <https://truepool.io/>`__ is a trusted Chia cryptocurrency farming (mining) pool.
 This NEMS check command allows you to check your TruePool.io farmer status to ensure your Chia farm is online and actively farming to the